The American Eagle Silver bullion coin is the official silver bullion coin of the United States.

 The silver bullion coin's Weight of "1 OZ.," Purity and Face Value "FINE SILVER~ONE DOLLAR" are inscribed along the bottom of the coin.

-John Mercanti's initials are located directly under the left talon of the eagle holding the arrows.
+John Mercanti's initials are located directly under the eagle's talon that is holding the arrows.

 Note: American Eagle bullion coins do not have a Mint Mark; only the Collector's Proof and Collector's Un-Circulated Versions of the Silver American Eagles have a mint mark, on the reverse side.